abinit/abinit/doc/tutorial/rttddft.md

 Now, we can launch our final calculation using [[ntime]] 4000 and [[ngkpt]] 12 12 12 to ensure good convergence.
 Unfortunately, this is now quite a long calculation that can take several hours even if running on several cores.
 The dielectric function obtained after running such calculation is presented on the following figure.
-It is compared to the results from [[cite:Botti2004]] obtained using linear-response TDDFT (LR-TDDFT) in the LDA approximation
-(Linear-Response Time-Dependent LDA -- LR-TDLDA) and to experimental results from [[cite:Edwards1985]].
+It is compared to the results from [[cite:Botti2004]] obtained using linear-response TDDFT (LR-TDDFT) in the LDA approximation  and to experimental results from [[cite:Edwards1985]].

 ![Dielectric function of Diamond computed with RT-TDDFT using Abinit compared to LR-TDDFT and experiment](rttddft_assets/dielectric_final.png)